Dental Hygiene-BS Degree (Completion Program)- Online

 SOC 301 Cultural Diversity 3 Semester Credits

 This course centers on the role of culture in the development of attitudes, values, perceptions, behaviors, and interpersonal relations.
 Theories of cultural identity development and cross-cultural exchange as they pertain to living and working in a multicultural society are explored.
-Students also examine cultural constructs in relationship to social inequities and practice developing the knowledge, skills and awareness needed to serve as culturally competent
+Students also examine cultural constructs in relationship to social inequities and practice developing the knowledge, skills and awareness needed to serve as culturally competent professionals.

 ART 302 Art and Popular Culture 3 Semester Credits